RadoIIvanov/ReactRegexDSARecursionGame/ownSpellChecker/Readme.md

 2. Having an unnecessary letter
 3. Having one wrong letter (i.e. same length)
 4. Having the wrong order in adjacent letters (i.e. swapping letters next to each other)

+### Process

+1. Take the potentially misspelt word and generate all the simple wrong spelling possibilities
+2. Check each of those against the dictionary
+3. Check each of the valid words to see if they fit in the grid